Categories

 And again I was wrong!

-Them being near us added rather to our marital problems…They stayed on the island (illegally) for four years before returning to their country.
+Them being near us added rather to our marital problems…

-Noé (French for Noah) our son, was born while we were still living all together in the “shack”.
+Noé (French for Noah) our son, was born while we were still living all together in the “shack”

 I designed our mobile home to be 12,2 meters long, 4,5 meters wide, and 4 meters high, a big and heavy structure designed to comfortably accommodate all of us.

-I was 60 years old then, and I had to work very hard at it, full-time from early in the morning ‘till late in the evening for seven years in order to bring it to its present state.
+I was 60 years old then, and I had to work very hard at it, full-time from early in the morning ‘till late in the evening for the next seven years in order to bring it to its present state.

 Just as I did in South Africa I also built a cantina, as my wife expressed her wish to cook for a living.